nicolairobles/DAT-NYC-37/lessons/lesson-02/readme.md

 Data dictionaries are often our primary source to help judge the quality of our data and also to understand how it is coded.
 If our gender variables are coded 0 and 1, how do we know which is male and which is female?
 Your data dictionary!
 Is your currency variable coded in dollars or euros?
 Data dictionary!

 ##### Data Dictionary Examples
-> Instructor Note: Here you should show a few examples from Kaggle or your own work (i.e. the basic Titanic example from above or any more elaborate ones).

 Data dictionaries are also where you'll identify any requirements, assumptions, and constraints of your data.
 Note that you should never assume that a pre-existing data dictionary is complete.
 It is often going to be up to you to test your assumptions and add to your dictionary.